Accommodation and travel information

 Hotels

 Budget.
-The cheapest nearby option is Eurohostel.
+A cheap nearby option is Revolver Hostel.
 It is also worth considering using Airbnb.

 Medium.
 A convenient place to stay is the Glasgow City Centre Premier Inn, literally across the road from Livingstone Tower.
 (There are several Premier Inn locations in central Glasgow; the closest one is "George Square", but several others are also within walking distance.)
 Other decent hotels nearby include the Z Hotel in North Frederick Street and the Brunswick Hotel in Brunswick Street.

 Fancy.
-The Moxy Hotel is also right next to the University of Strathclyde campus.
+The Moxy Hotel and AC Hotel are also right next to the University of Strathclyde campus.
 If you want even fancier, there is the five-star Blythswood Square Hotel still within walking distance.

 Renting a flat